azat-co/practicalnode/chapter5/chapter5.md

 }
 ```

-The method for the `POST authenticate` route that handles authentication and redirects to the admin page (to be implemented) is as follows:
+The method for the POST `/authenticate` route that handles authentication and redirects to the admin page (to be implemented) is as follows:

 ```js
 exports.authenticate = (req, res, next) => {